Strivin0311/ads-learning/modeling/localization_and_mapping/localization/methodologies/IMU_based.md

 # IMU-based Navigation
-*Here's some resources about IMU-based Navigation*
+*Here're some resources about IMU-based Navigation*

 Intros:
 * This is an introduction about the widely-used IMU(Inertial Measurement Unit)-based navigation technology.